 The Half Ghost of Spofforth Castle

-Hardly anyone visits the ruins of Spofforth Castle, with the possible exception of a resident ghost.
-The first record of a ghostly sighting was in the 1960s, when a group of picnickers saw a bluish-white hue hurtle from the top of the tower.
+Dating back to the 15th century, Spofforth Castle was once home to the powerful Percy family but was ruined during the Civil War.
+Hardly anyone visits the ruins today, well, with the possible exception of a resident ghost.
+The first record of a ghostly sighting here was in the 1960s, when a group of picnickers saw a bluish-white hue hurtle from the top of the tower.

 A few years later, a school group witnessed the same thing.
 The apparition appeared at the top of the tower out of nowhere, and to their horror, the bottom half of her body was missing.
 Thinking it was a real lady, they screamed as she fell to the ground, but before she got there, she disappeared into thin air.
 Unsure whether to be relieved or thoroughly spooked, they made a swift exit.